The Economic Analysis of Law

 Though the controversy over economic analysis of law has waned, its project continues to disquiet many scholars who study legal phenomena.
 The prior discussion identifies two distinct sources for that disquiet.

 Economic analysis of law seeks primarily to explain how people behave in response to legal rules and institutions.
 This core project of economic analysis of law complements traditional legal theory with its emphasis on the nature of law and its normative claims.
-Within economic analysis of law, however, lies a more ambitious project that would radically reconstruct the debate over the concept of law.
+Within economic analysis of law, however, lies a more ambitious project that would radically reconstruct the debate over the concept of law (as sketched above in section 3.3).
 It replaces the debate over the concept of law with two related inquiries.

 Economic analysis of law suggests a similar research project.
 First, characterize governance structures.
 Next, specify the value of legality.
 Finally, identify the conditions under which specific governance structures realize the value of legality.
 This project thus transforms the project of legal theory as currently understood while nonetheless leaving past legal theory both comprehensible and fertile.
 Traditional legal theory suggests how we might articulate both the concept of governance and the concept of legality that economic analysis seeks to develop and elaborate.